WeLikeIke/IoT-Twin-Digital-Bridge/README.md

 ![db_flow](/Media/DB_node-red.png)
 This is the flow that handles the commands sent to the database and the entries returned by them, alongside the administrator part. (with node-red buttons)

+The database is populated with a very small toy example, it can be wiped, created and repopulated from this persistency flow.

 ## The system dashboard
 <img src="/Media/node-red-dashboard_logo.png" width="10%" height="10%"> + <img src="/Media/angularjs_logo.png" width="10%" height="10%">